rcioletti/fetch-challenge/README.md

-# fetch-challenge
+#Fetch - iOS Coding Chalenge
-Fetch - iOS Coding Chalenge
+Challenge solved using reflection which could be improved later on if necessary